walkai-org/walkai-cli/README.md

 entrypoint = "python -m app.main"
 os_dependencies = ["git", "gettext", "cron"]
 inputs = ["datasets/sample.csv"]
-gpu = "1g.10gb"
-storage = 5
 ```

 - `entrypoint` (required) is the command that will run when the container starts.
 - `os_dependencies` (optional) is a list of Debian packages to install in the image.
 The default Heroku builder synthesises a `project.toml` describing these dependencies so the deb-packages buildpack can install them.
 - `inputs` (optional) is a list of files or directories that walkai should exclude from the container image (useful for large datasets you plan to mount separately).
-- `gpu` (required) is a MIG profile string (for example `"1g.10gb"`). walkai validates that the field is present and forwards it to the WalkAI API when submitting jobs.
-- `storage` (required) is the number of Gi requested when submitting jobs to the WalkAI API.

 ## Commands